 Outdoor concerts, parks, and numerous museums come together to form this fantastic city.
 It even attracts individuals who live out of town who commute into the city for its numerous attractions.

+As a local Kansas City business, we know our area and what it has to offer.
 If you’re new to the area, you need to check out these six must see places in Kansas City.

 National WWI Museum & Memorial

 Just being on the grounds of the National WWI Museum and Memorial is breathtaking.
 The beautiful lawn and unique architecture of the space will surely leave you in awe.

 The museum features interactive displays and is a national treasure.
 It sees hundreds of thousands of visitors every year.

 Tours are available at 1:30 pm on Thursdays and for an extra fee, you can go up to the Liberty Memorial Tower for a bird’s eye view of the city.

 The museum is open from 10-5 Sunday through Friday and from 9-5 on Saturdays.